mim/mim.github.io/t/cisc3620/lectures/02b-openGlBarn.md

     1. _represent_ something
     1. then _render_ it
   * So how do we _represent_ stuff in Three.js?
-  * Wow would we represent the barn that we saw on the first day of class?
+  * How would we represent the barn that we saw on the first day of class?

 ### Three.js terminology